 - If you are a new employee in the Federal government, you will be required to complete a one-year probationary period.

-To qualify for this position at the GS-12 grade level, you must possess the following specialized experience by close of the announcement:
+To qualify for this position at the GS-07 grade level, you must possess at least one of the following minimum qualifications by close of the announcement:

 Volunteer Experience: Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.